Kong/kong/CONTRIBUTING.md

 ### Community Edition

-For questions around the use of the Community Edition, please use [GitHub Discussions](https://github.com/Kong/kong/discussions).
+For questions about the use of the Community Edition, please use [GitHub Discussions](https://github.com/Kong/kong/discussions).
 You can also join our [Community Slack](http://kongcommunity.slack.com/) for real-time conversations around Kong Gateway.